andrew/ultimate-awesome/README.md

 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.
 - [awesome-maker](https://github.com/digitalhackerspace/awesome-maker) - A curated list of awesome Maker Resources.
 - [awesome-chgk](https://github.com/gltronred/awesome-chgk) - A curated list of ChGK resources, sites and tools (in Russian).
+- [awesome-swedish-opensource](https://github.com/gurre/awesome-swedish-opensource) - A currated list of open-source projects from Swedes.
 - [awesome-parallel-blockchain](https://github.com/hsyodyssey/awesome-parallel-blockchain) - Research Collection about Parallel, Concurrent, and High-Performance Blockchain/Blockchain VMs.
 - [awesome-neural-reprogramming-prompting](https://github.com/huckiyang/awesome-neural-reprogramming-prompting) -  A curated list of awesome adversarial reprogramming and input prompting methods for neural networks since 2022.
 - [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.